This article was updated on June 11, 2018.

 Risks to Data Security

-While bring your own device offers clear benefits, it carries risk, too, primarily concerning data security.
+While a bring-your-own-device policy offers clear benefits, it carries risk, too, primarily concerning data security.
 Allowing employees access to business data through their personal devices can open small businesses to an array of potential problems they can't afford, including computer viruses and data theft.
 An employee may have sensitive business information saved on a personal laptop, for example, which could get lost or stolen.
 Having a plan in place, such as the capability to wipe data from a stolen laptop, can help mitigate this risk, however.

 1. Define what devices are allowed in your business's policy.
 You may want to support laptops, for example, but not smartphones or tablets.